+If you are wondering how much are blenders, the answer will be impacted by whether or not it is a regular blender or personal blender, among other factors.
 A full-size blender often seems like the only choice for powerful motors and a blender for smoothies.
 Still, personal blenders are becoming much more common.
 Both appliances offer a blender base that contains a motor base.
 Still, neither provide the fine grinding of a mortar and pestle.
 That said, picking a suitable model is more than just personal preference.

 Personal blenders are powerful machines with a compact size.
 Some models are portable and are great for making single servings of smoothies or frozen margaritas.
 A high-performance model will have speed settings and blender containers that also serve as to-go cups.
 Most use blades, but specific recipes may require a ribbon or paddle blender.

 The main benefit of a personal blender over a regular blender is portability.
 In addition, portable personal blenders have a similar performance to a stick blender for icy drinks.
 Most personal blenders take up much less room than standard blenders, much like a handheld immersion blender.
 Additionally, if you want to see how they compare, you can check out our article on immersion blenders vs blenders.